envoyproxy/envoy-website/learn/service-mesh.md

 metrics for all services.
 Keep the following principles in mind when deciding which metrics to look at:

   - **Pick metrics that relate to customer experience**.
-IIn particular, Envoy can generate request volume, request rate, and latency histograms.
+In particular, Envoy can generate request volume, request rate, and latency histograms.
 Resource metrics like number of connections or amount of network traffic can mean different things on different services.
 See how